jwynia/the-archived-city/memory-bank/progress.md

 ## In Progress
 - Completion of the remaining genre tracks (Wonder/Idea, Ensemble, Adventure)
-  - Wonder Track: Implementing Scene 5W (Experimental Testing) and Scene 6W (Breakthrough Discovery)
+  - Wonder Track: Implementing Scene 6W (Breakthrough Discovery)
   - Ensemble Track: Implementing Scene 5E (Team Challenges) and Scene 6E (Collective Discovery)
   - Adventure Track: Implementing Scene 5A (Infiltration) and Scene 6A (Discovery and Escape)
 - Strengthening scene turns in all existing content